Managing Autoscaling Volumes

 Every grow, shrink, activation, and deactivation is logged in the Optimization Actions table on the Reports page.
 Each entry shows the operation type, the volume size before and after, and the start and end times.
 The "Type" column indicates the progress of ongoing actions, and the final result for actions that failed or were canceled in the middle (for example, a shrink aborted because utilization increased).

 Datafy grow actions will grow the underlying storage up to the filesystem's reported size, but not beyond it.
+If you need to enlarge your volume beyond this size, you will need to modify its logical size.

 Each action is also reflected in the Usage chart as a step change in the Size line - a drop after a shrink, a jump after a grow.